SummaryHow to use the Guaranteed State application to ensure endpoint compliance to enterprise IT policies.

 How to investigate devices displayed in the Guaranteed State pages using Explorer.

-The overview page shows a dashboard with six charts, reflecting the currently selected policy or all policies.
+The overview page shows a dashboard with six charts, that reflect the currently selected policy or all policies.